-Table 1 analysis
+Table 1 Analysis

-The table above presents different verbs that ends with (s).
-The verbs include different spelling forms to the (s) like [s], [z], [iz] and the aim of the dictation was checking the students spelling for the inflectional (s) in the third person form.
-We can notice that in verbs that ends with (s) spelled [s] there was no spelling mistakes for students.
-For example: press, pass, impress, express, guess, cooks, laughs, accepts, admits, finds, hunts and writes.
-Since the spelling was obvious (S) students didn’t have problem writing it with the correct spelling form.
-Moreover, in the verbs that were ended with (s) as an original part of it students didn’t have any problem spelling the (s) correctly.
+The table above presents different verbs ending in (s).
+The verbs include different orthographical realizations of (s), (e.g., [s], [z], [iz]), and the aim of the dictation was to check the students’ spelling of the inflectional (s) in the third person form.
+We can notice that students did not exhibit any errors when spelling verbs that end in an (s) which is orthographically realized as [s],(e.g., press, pass, impress, express, guess, cooks, laughs, accepts, admits, finds, hunts, and writes).
+Since the spelling was obvious (i.e., (s)) students did not exhibit any spelling errors.
+Additionally, students also did not demonstrate any difficulty in correctly spelling verbs that ended in (s) as an original part of it .

-What was really confusing for some students is the (s) in both spelling forms [z] and [iz].
-We can notice that not all of them succeeded to spell it correctly.
-Some students depend on the pronunciation to spell words like: fixes, splashes and kisses.
-Therefore, instead of writing the (s) at the end of the verbs they wrote (z) according to what they heared.
-This also can be related to how much students are familiar with the verb itself.
-Related to the verbs flies and cries they also were spelled with [z] but we can notice that these few students didn’t know the rule of omitting the (y) and adding (ies).
+It appears that the (s) in both spelling forms [z] and [iz] presented difficulties for the students (many of them spelled items containing this morphological pattern incorrectly).
+It would further seem that some students spelled certain words phonologically.
+Therefore, for words like fixes, splashes, and kisses, students wrote (z) are opposed to (s).
+This could, perhaps, be due to the degree to which students were familiar with each verb.
+As far as the verbs flies and cries are concerned, students also rendered the final (s) as a [z] (but it was also clear that these few students did not seem to be aware of the rule of replacing the final (y) with (ies)).

-Table 2: student's results in writing nouns that ends with (s)
+Table 2: Students’ Results in Writing Nouns Ending in (s)